RCSD social worker: Students, staff are grieving amid gun violence

 “In less than two weeks, we have had two students fall to gun violence and I am absolutely distressed, hurt, and angry.
 We mourn at a time when our scholars should be celebrating proms, graduations, and plans for summer vacation.
 Again, we must come together as a community to protect our children from these senseless acts that take them from us far too soon.
 We send our deepest condolences to Jeremiah’s family and friends.“

-Click here for more on how to help your student in the Rochester City School District, if they are battling heavy emotions in these times.
+Click here for mental health resources to help your student in the Rochester City School District.